Most Popular Areas to Live for Foreigners in Japan

 Tokyo

 As one would expect, the mega-metropolis of Tokyo leads with over half a million foreign residents.
+Chinese, Korean, Vietnamese, and Filipino residents account for most of these numbers.

 Accounting for roughly 20% of Japan’s foreign community, Tokyo has begun to increasingly take on a “global city” character in recent years.